 … has been a manufacturer and distributor of electronic aids and medical technology for more than 30 years.
-The company specialises in electrical medical devices, assistive technologies, and special wheelchair controls.
+The company specialises in electrical medical devices, special wheelchair controls.
 Its quality management system has been certified according to DIN EN ISO 13485 since 1999.
-For the distribution of its iontophoresis devices in the US, HIDREX GmbH has been approved by the Food and Drug Administration (FDA) as a developer, manufacturer, and distributor of various Class I rehabilitation and Class IIa stimulation medical products.
+For the distribution of its iontophoresis devices in the US, HIDREX GmbH has been approved by the Food and Drug Administration (FDA) as a developer, manufacturer, and distributor of various Class I rehabilitation and Class IIa stimulation medical products., and

 HIDREX GmbH has been headquartered at Otto-Hahn-Straße 12 in Heiligenhaus, Germany since 2006.
 In addition to its administrative offices, this is also the location of its manufacturing facilities, in particular for the iontophoresis devices for hyperhidrosis, auxiliary communication aids, lasers, and magnetic field devices for veterinary use, special wheelchair and environmental controls, as well as various OEM products.